nath54/BetterOrganization/README.md

 ### Goals to end beta phase

+* [ ] __Compiling correctly the app, including the GodoTex extension, that currently works only when launching from the editor and not from exported versions__
 * [ ] fully test the app to find bugs/issues to fix
 * [ ] fix some major bugs/issues